cockpit-project/cockpit/doc/protocol.md

  * "interval" (number, optional): The sample interval in milliseconds.
    Defaults to 1000.

+ * "timestamp" (number, optional): The desired time of the first sample.
+This is only used when accessing archives of samples.

+   This is either the number of milliseconds since the epoch, or (when negative) the number of milliseconds in the past.

+   The first sample will be from a time not earlier than this timestamp, but it might be from a much later time.

+ * "limit" (number, optional): The number of samples to return.
+This is only used when accessing an archive.

+   When no "limit" is specified, all samples until the end of the archive are delivered.

 Once the channel is open, it will send messages encoded as JSON.
 It will send two types of message: 'meta' messages that describe the